 Tencent Games tries to solve the issue of "children using parental identity information to purchase in-game items without supervision".

 Apple will implement a new game review process for China’s App Store that requires all new games to obtain approval from the country’s game regulator.

 Chinese cloud platform QCloud and Game engine Unity launched Unity Connected Games, a platform providing online game services, multiplayer networking services and developer services.

-Tencent and Yoozoo Games on Friday announced plans to launch mobile game studio Supercell’s hit 3V3 battle royale title Brawl Stars in China on June 9.
+Tencent and Yoozoo Games on Tuesday launched mobile game developer Supercell’s 3V3 battle royale title Brawl Stars in China.

 Tencent will acquire a 20% stake in Japanese game developer and publisher Marvelous.

 Recently, China’s parliament unveiled its first draft of the civil code.
 In the law regarding inheritance, the government made a significant change that could influence the Chinese gaming industry, specifically as it pertains to in-game virtual items.

 Tencent will increase the number of mobile games covered by its updated anti-addiction system to 80 by the end of May, and has been testing a new facial recognition system.